In this video we’ve partnered with Ben Johns to show you how he executes one of his favorite shots…the backhand roll.

 Another good setup option is hitting volley dinks.
 The time taken away from opponents to react can lead to an attackable shot.

 Also, as we saw, his volley dink preparation looks very similar to his backhand roll preparation so the roll can come by surprise when the opponent is expecting a backhand volley dink so there is a good disguise.

 Now that we know when to use it and how to set it up.
 Let’s look at the execution.

 Once he’s set it up and received the ball he wants, he’ll execute it by getting low (bending from the knees, not the waist), getting the paddle down below his anticipated contact and swing in an upward path at approximately a 40 degree angle.

 The paddle face will be roughly straight up and down at a 90 degree angle or with a slight downward tilt.
 The combination of the upward motion and an even or slightly closed paddle face is what produce the topspin.

 The motion alone is not enough, you will need to generate paddle speed in order to really get power on the shot and make it an effective attacking shot.

 As Ben outlines in the article, you’ll need to do this by starting your swing with the portion of your arm from elbow to wrist tucked in so that it forms a roughly 90 degree angle with the portion of your arm from elbow to shoulder.

 As you’re swinging you should extend your arm until it reaches full extension right as you make contact with the ball this motion creates that recognizable snap or flick that makes ball shoot off the paddle.

-Many think that the motion involves a lot of wrist and it may appear that way when observing the shot in real time but the wrist is actually stable throughout the motion as can be seen here and it’s the combination of arm extension and forearm rotation that supplies the power.
+Many think that the motion involves a lot of wrist and it may appear that way when observing the shot in real time but the wrist is actually stable throughout the motion.
+It’s the combination of arm extension and forearm rotation that supplies the power.